vorce/dasie/README.md

 - [Cuckoo filter](lib/cuckoo_filter.ex)

 Example usage is in the [tests](test/).
 Testing has been a focus since the start of this project.
-There should be plenty of example based tests, and some property based ones (still WIP) for each implementation.
+There should be plenty of example based tests, and some property based ones for each implementation.

 `*` = Unfinished/WIP